-The Loom and Leaf mattress from Saatva is not just in our opinion the best memory foam mattress, but is also the top mattresses overall and yet we also consider it great value for money at $1099.
+The Loom and Leaf mattress from Saatva is not just in our opinion the best memory foam mattress, but is also the top mattress overall, and yet we also consider it great value for money at $1099.
 It uses natural materials, has moderate hug/contour and gives a balanced feel with its quilted cover.
-It has the specs of the much more expensive Tempur-pedic, but at a muchy much lesser price.
+It has the specs of the much more expensive Tempur-pedic, but at a much much lesser price.

 #2 Bear Mattress

-The Bear mattress is a new entrant that has impressed some of our senior members in the community forum and we were literally forced to give this a closer look.
+The Bear mattress is a new entrant that has impressed some of our senior members in the community forumin oneand we decided to give this a closer look.
 It is a 10″ mattress built from 3 different layers.(6.5" high density support foam + 2.5" responsive memory foam + 1" graphite cell memory foam).
 What immediately stood out is that it is perhaps one of the best memory foam mattresses in terms of sleeping cool, credit to its graphite gel memory foam and special celliant cover, all of which results in better airflow than most other mattresses.
 It comes in only one firmness level, which is the medium-firm variant.
 Fan favorite here!

 #3 Novosbed Mattress